-This tutorial assumes you already have a Cloudflare account.
-If you don’t, you can visit the Cloudflare website and signup for a free account.
+This tutorial assumes you have a Cloudflare account.
+If you don’t, visit the Cloudflare signup page to get started for free.

 - How to change nameservers with Namecheap